ssardina-research/app/README.md

 > [!NOTE]
 > This APP-PDDL format is a much more improved and clean-up version of the original set of APP problems done for the PP-LPG solver in AIJ'16 paper.
 There, APP were specified with a collection of files for easier handling by the PP-LPG solver.
 Such format is not used here and the meta-solvers in this repo will translate APP-PDDL specification to formats relevant for them, including the one required for the PP-LPG solver.

-## Solver PP-FOND
+## PP-FOND: APP via FOND Planning

 This tool provides a high-level interface for solving APPs (Agent Planning Problems) by translating to FOND (Fully Observable Non-Deterministic) problems.
+It implements the technique in:

+* Nitin Yadav, Sebastian Sardina, Hector Geffner: [Agent Planning Programs as Non-deterministic Planning under Fairness](https://icaps25.icaps-conference.org/).
+ICAPS 2025, Melbourne, AUSTRALIA.

 The entry point to the solver is script `src/python/pp-fond.py`.
 The script will first translate the APP task into a FOND planning problem and call a FOND planner to solve it.
 Currently, the solver supports the following FOND planners: